gbrammer/grizli/docs/grizli/install.rst

    pip install pyregion
    pip install git+https://github.com/gbrammer/tristars

-If you are installing ``grizli`` for the first time, make sure to also set up directories and download reference files: :ref:`Set up directories and fetch additional files`
+If you are installing ``grizli`` for the first time, make sure to also set up :ref:`directories and download reference files <directories>`. :ref:`Additional installations <additional>` are needed to work with HST data.

-More detailed instructions are available below.
+More detailed instructions are available :ref:`below <installation>`.

 Development Environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^